songyz2019/hsi-preprocessing-toolkit/README.md

 3. Preview HSI, and convert it to RGB `.png` file
 4. Crop and rotate the HSI and preview in realtime
 5. Select spectrals of interest visually and save them into a `.mat` file
+6. Mix multiple HSI image with layers. (coming in v2.0.0, now availabe in git)

 ## Usage